cherick04/aave_brownie-py/README.md

+1. Swap ETH for WETH
-1. Deposit some ETH into Aave
+2. Deposit some ETH into Aave
-2. Borrow some asset with the ETH collateral
+3. Borrow some asset with the ETH collateral
    1. Sell that borrowed asset (Short selling)
-3. Repay everything back
+4. Repay everything back

+Testing:
+Integration test: Kovan
+Unit tests: Mainnet-fork (Mock of all mainnet!)